Tea With Sanjay

 We'd fervently discuss Indian history, Vedanta, and Geopolitics well into the night as I sat there drenched in sweat, drinking lemon ginger tea, applying for gigs, and writing.

-For a man born on the wrong side of caste, he was mesmerisingly articulate and self-educated, a quality that infuriated the more obtuse Brahmins who paraded their privilege among the fish merchants and sleepy rickshaw drivers in those slow, mosquito-infested streets.
+For a man born on the wrong side of caste, he was mesmerizingly articulate and self-educated, a quality that infuriated the more obtuse Brahmins who paraded their privilege among the fish merchants and sleepy rickshaw drivers in those slow, mosquito-infested streets.

 Sanjay had traversed the country in his youth seeking work, eventually reaching Kerala, where an aunt and her family were barely carving out a life in the backwaters.